 When utilizing the leave policies of the District, it shall be the responsibility of the teacher to notify the supervising principal, as soon as possible, of the need for a substitute teacher.
-In the event the principal is not available, the secretary may be notified.

 If the teacher knows in advance that a return to duty will be assured on a certain day, the principal should be so notified in order that the substitute may be informed.